Our archives speak for themselves: Dive into the archives ofHéritage Montréal, through a selection of articles published in their entirety.

 The group also aims to protect the flora and fauna of the park and surrounding cemeteries.
 Members ofHéritage Montréal automatically become members of Les Amis de la Montagne.
 If you do not wish to join this new group, please let us know by April 15.

-BALANCE SHEET IN 2022 Fortunately, the tower was never built, but this did not prevent the eternal debate on height limits in Montreal from being rekindled, especially during the last municipal campaign in 2021.
-The Friends of the Mountain s mission is to protect and enhance Mount Royal by promoting community involvement, environmental education and representation of the mountain's interests in order to foster informed decision-making in support of the site's sustainability.
+BALANCE SHEET IN 2022 Fortunately, the tower was never built, but that didn't stop the eternal debate over height limits in Montreal from being rekindled, particularly during the last municipal campaign in 2021.
+Les Amis de la Montagne still exists, with a mission to protect and enhance Mount Royal through community involvement, environmental education and representation of the mountain's interests, in order to promote informed decision-making in support of the site's sustainability.

 1 comment